cheleswer/TMF642_AlarmManagement/README.md

 # TMF642_AlarmManagement
-TM Forum Open APIs (Apache 2.0) Alarm Management API
+TM Forum Open APIs (Apache 2.0) Alarm Management APIa

 This API is to be used to management the information about a given alarm condition of an alarmed Managed Object